batuhanturker/One-LinerX/README.md

 # One-LinerX

 One-LinerX is a powerful reconnaissance tool written in Python that allows you to perform comprehensive scans using one-liner commands.
-It leverages various existing tools to gather information about a target quickly and efficiently.
+It leverages various existing tools to gather information about a target efficiently.

 ## Installation
 - Clone the repository: `git clone https://github.com/batuhanturker/One-LinerX`